 How OPIN helped Stamford Animal Care & Control

 Formed in response to the public's desire to make qualifying tax-deductible contributions to help shelter animals, OPIN was co-founded by shelter volunteers and is an all-volunteer, registered 501(c)(3) non-profit organization.
-It was primarily dedicated to meet the special needs of the animals of Stamford Animal Care and Control.
-Funding was used for care not provided by the City of Stamford: preventive health care and extraordinary medical needs; supplies and public education; and training and evaluation of the shelter dogs in order to make them more adoptable canine citizens.
+It was dedicated primarily to meeting the special needs of the animals of Stamford Animal Care and Control.
+Funding was used for care not provided by the City of Stamford: preventive health care and veterinary care for extraordinary medical needs; supplies and public education; and training and evaluation of the shelter dogs in order to make them more adoptable canine citizens.

-OPIN also acted as an advocate to bring about awareness of the need for a new, state-of-the-art and more inviting Animal Shelter and Humane Education Center; its focus and its efforts on fund-raising and gaining community support.
+OPIN also acted as an advocate to bring about awareness of the need for a new, state-of-the-art and more inviting Animal Shelter and Humane Education Center; focusing its efforts on fundraising and gaining community support.

-On March 1, 2007, OPIN held its organization meeting with then Shelter Manager Laurie Hollywood, and a working partnership was formed.
-OPIN recognized Laurie’s success, commitment to public safety and compassion toward the well-being of the shelter’s homeless animals, and supported the no-kill philosophy for which the shelter was widely recognized.
+On March 1, 2007, OPIN held its organization meeting with Laurie Hollywood, then Shelter Manager, and a working partnership was formed.
+OPIN recognized Laurie’s success, commitment to public safety, and compassion toward the well-being of the shelter’s homeless animals; and it supported the no-kill philosophy for which the shelter was widely recognized.